Building this site with Hugo and GitHub Pages

 Press Ctrl+C to stop

-While this local server is running, any time you save changes to a file in the repository, the server will auto-update to show the results of the changes.
+While this local server is running, any time I save changes to a file in the repository, the server will auto-update to show the results of the changes.
 I find this functionality incredibly useful, allowing me to easily test tweaks to my site as I go.

 Editing the site